hashMaestro/shakermaker/README.md

 # Shakermaker

+### Automatated WPA2-PSK deauthentication and 4-Way Handshake capturing using scapy.

+Shakermaker uses the Scapy packet manipulation library to inject targeted 802.11 deauthentication frames, temporarily forcing a client to disconnect from its Access Point.
+Concurrently, the tool listens asynchronously on the interface to capture the subsequent WPA2 4-way handshake during the device's automatic reconnection for later offline analysis.

 **Status:** unfinished experimental proof of concept — not production code.

-Shakermaker is informal research software for studying 802.11 frame handling in controlled environments.
-It was written as exploratory work and has **not** been through systematic testing, code review, or hardening. **Do not** use it for operational security work, client engagements, or any purpose outside explicit, authorized research.

 ## Disclaimer